dimichgh/request-local/README.md

 ```

 ## Special cases
-Though the module patches popular ones like Q and bluebird if the are present, there is still some module or API like http, request.
-They may lose cls context in case of network error or other.
-In this case if you have callback or emitter that causes this, you can use the following API to bind context:
+Though domain is correctly handled by most of modules there is still some module or API like http, request.
+They may lose domain context in case of network error or other.
+In this case if you have callback or emitter that causes this, you can use the following API to bind context back:

 * bindAll - binds callback function to all available contexts.
 * bindEmitterAll - binds emitter to all available contexts.